lemonmel/fyp/README.md

 # Hearing Test Mobile Application
 The mobile application is build in React Native and customized Native Module developed in Java.
+Network is required for this application to retrive data from firebase online.
 The app consists of features as below: <br/>
 - Take hearing test
 - View test history
 - Generate test result in graph view